monika-mak/AI-Heroes-PP4/README.md

-# Eat Me!
+# AI HEROES

 Here is a link to the live project. (https://dashboard.heroku.com/apps/ai-heroes-blog)

-Eat me! is a website where users come together to share their favourite created recipes.
+AI HEROES is a website where users come together to share their favourite created recipes.
 It is built using the Django Framework in python.

 ![responsive](assets/images/responsive.png)